A Text-To-Text Alignment Algorithm for Better Evaluation of Modern Speech Recognition Systems

 \section{Results}

 As shown in Table~\ref{tab:english}, our method (beam size = 100) consistently outperforms all baselines at both the character and phoneme levels.
 Although the Power aligner is explicitly optimized for phonetic similarity, our approach achieves higher phoneme-level scores across every dataset and model.
-This indicates that our alignments capture more robust cross-granularity correspondences.

 Table~\ref{tab:multilingual} (top) shows that our method also outperforms the baselines across all non-English languages.
 Relative improvements are generally larger for most non-English languages compared to English.
-We hypothesize that this effect arises from the relatively weaker performance of Whisper on these languages, which makes alignments more challenging and amplifies the benefits of our approach over the baselines.
+We hypothesize that transcription quality for these languages makes alignment more challenging, which amplifies the benefits of our approach.

 Table~\ref{tab:multilingual} (bottom) further highlights the benefit of key algorithmic choices.
 While each choice improves performance, the largest gain results from eliminating the one-to-one constraint of word-level alignment, discussed in section~\ref{ssec:word_level}, as seen by the difference between our approach and the \textsc{owa} baseline (-13.0, \textsc{cv-en} + \textsc{whspr}, Table \ref{tab:english}).